apache/hudi/website/docs/configurations.md

 ---

+> #### hoodie.clustering.schedule.inline
+> When set to true, clustering service will be attempted for inline scheduling after each write.
+Users have to ensure they have a separate job to run async clustering(execution) for the one scheduled by this writer.
+Users can choose to set both `hoodie.clustering.inline` and `hoodie.clustering.schedule.inline` to false and have both scheduling and execution triggered by any async process, on which case `hoodie.clustering.async.enabled` is expected to be set to true.
+But if `hoodie.clustering.inline` is set to false, and `hoodie.clustering.schedule.inline` is set to true, regular writers will schedule clustering inline, but users are expected to trigger async job for execution.
+If `hoodie.clustering.inline` is set to true, regular writers will do both scheduling and execution inline for clustering<br></br>
+> **Default Value**: false (Optional)<br></br>
+> `Config Param: SCHEDULE_INLINE_CLUSTERING`<br></br>

+---

 > #### hoodie.layout.optimize.data.skipping.enable
 > Enable data skipping by collecting statistics once layout optimization is complete.<br></br>
 > **Default Value**: true (Optional)<br></br>